davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v002 R-squared on holdout for each continuous variable vs. all variables other than self
 * OpenMeteoEDA_202306_v002 cumulative variable importance for top 4 predictors for each continuous variable

+### Expansions week of 22-JAN-2024
+* OpenMeteoEDA_202306_v002 plots top 4 predictors for each continuous variable